vansh565/AmbedkarGPT-Intern-Task/README.md

 ->Chunk-based Retrieval
 ->Ollama Model for Response Generation (e.g., LLaMA/others) ->The system loads a provided speech.txt file, splits it into chunks, stores embeddings, retrieves answers based on user questions, and generates responses using the Ollama model.
+STEPS:
+->Load the entire speech.txt file
+->Split the text into manageable chunks
+->Generate embeddings for each chunk
+->Store them in a ChromaDB vector database

+For each user question:
+->Retrieve the most relevant chunks using similarity search ->Build a prompt
+->Send the prompt to the Ollama model
+->Display the final answer